 What is in the Major Rivers Program?

 The Major Rivers educational program includes a teacher's guide, an introductory DVD video, Teacher Resource CD-ROM, student worksheets, and full color student workbooks and home information leaflets.
-Major Rivers is correlated to the Texas Essential Knowledge and Skills (TEKS).
+Major Rivers is correlated to the Texas Essential Knowledge and Skills (TEKS) and STAAR objectives.

 How Can I Order the Major Rivers Program?